rajat-cdev/password-generator-js-01/README.md

 ## 🚀 About Me
-I'm a Frontend Developer, bisit my website to know more details about me - https://rajat-pareta.netlify.app/
+I'm a Frontend Developer, visit my website to know more details about me - https://rajat-pareta.netlify.app/